DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 Io Federation - 8th ward Cassiopeia -
 Resistance base.

-From his office on the second floor, emperor Dante was gazing down lively chatter of his subordinates down below.
+From his office on the second floor, emperor Dante was gazing at lively chatter of his subordinates down below.

 "How are you felling?"